NagiosEnterprises/ncpa/docs/installation.rst

 Installing NCPA Using RPM Packing
 ---------------------------------

 First thing that must be done is acquiring the RPM package.
-The latest RPM package can be found Nagios's assets site.
+The latest RPM package can be found on Nagios's assets site.
 Please choose the correct package from the following list of RPM-using distributions.
 Note these are links.

 * CentOS 5